Step-by-Step Guide: How to Navigate Feeling In Love But Not Ready for a Relationship

 Q: Can love without commitment be fulfilling?

-A: Definitely!
-As long as both parties are on the same page about what they want from their connection, romantic or not.
-There is no “right” way to experience love with another person, so it’s all about finding something that works for both of you.
+A: Of course!
+Both people know what they want from their relationship, whether romantic or not.
+There is no “right” way to fall in love with someone, so you must find a way that works for both of you.

 Fact #1: You’re allowed to feel conflicted